 - Get funding to carry out a student-led research project through LSE Change Makers.

-- Share your ideas with your peers, academics and the wider world through opportunities such as the LSE Festival and Shaping the Post-COVID World initiative (more information coming soon).
+- Share your ideas with your peers, academics and the wider world through opportunities such as the LSE Festival (more information coming soon).

 - Ask your department about research internships and assistantships.
 You can find information about schemes in specific departments here.